 Each Fall around Late October through early November, McKittrick Canyon shows off its beauty with its reds, yellows, and browns of fall leaves.
 Add the walls of the canyon and the deep blue skies and you have found some of the best eye candy in Texas!

 Guadalupe Mountains National Park is a birder's paradise.
 It has several habitat types making it a place where over 300 varieties either nest or migrate through here.
 My personal favorite spot is around Frijole Ranch as this riparian area has a constant water source and large shade trees.

 Junior Ranger Program

 Guadalupe Mountains National Park has a great Jr. Ranger Program.
-You can download and print off your Jr. Ranger book before arriving to the park or simply ask for one at the parks visitor center.
+You can download and print off your Jr. Ranger book before arriving at the park or simply ask for one at the park's visitor center.
 After completing your book, make sure to turn it in at the visitor center to get sworn in and get your badge.
 Jr. Ranger Programs available at Guadalupe Mountains National Park include:

 Guadalupe Mountains National Park Junior Ranger